 - North East – North East Reps Group

 A quarterly meeting of social security tribunal reps looking at issues of common interest and practice.
-Contact Chris Graham at Durham County Council.
+Contact Julie Henry at Durham County Council.

 - Yorkshire & The Humber – Yorkshire & Humberside Welfare Rights Officers Group

 The Welfare Benefits Unit hold a bi-annual Forum meeting for advisers in York and North Yorkshire.
 Meetings are open to advisers and support workers from any organisation.
 Contact the Welfare Benefits Unit for more information.

 Advice Leeds hold a Welfare Rights Group quarterly (currently facilitated by Gipsil on Advice Leeds’ behalf).
 Meetings are open to advisers from any organisation.
 Contact Sarah Duffy or Robert McHugh for more details or to join mailing list

 The group meets regularly and participants are from most of the Suffolk based advice services.
 The network covers providers of advice in welfare benefits, housing and debt but also other topics when needed.
 Contact Paul Brooks at Suffolk County Council.

 A group of welfare rights advisers who meet quarterly to discuss benefit issues.
 There are speakers at some meetings.
 Contact Nicola Wallace.

 - South West – ACFA: The Advice Network

 An umbrella organisation supporting advice agencies, community groups, housing associations etc across the four unitary authorities of Bristol, North Somerset, Bath and North East Somerset and South Gloucestershire.